Motion simulation of radio-labeled cells in whole-body positron emission tomography: Methods

-Nodes that lie at bifurcations of blood vessels and thus have more than one neighbor in the direction of blood flow were marked and are in the following referred to as links.
+Nodes that lie at bifurcations of blood vessels and thus have more than one neighbor in the direction of blood flow were marked and are hereafter referred to as links.
 Since the spatial resolution of the XCAT phantom is limited, some connections between vessels are missing, as seen in Fig.~\ref{XCAT}b.
-In this case we interpolate linearly between the nodes of those vessels to generate a connection.
+In such cases, we interpolated linearly between the nodes of those vessels to generate a connection.
 In addition, the spatial resolution of blood vessels varies from organ to organ.
 The smallest radius defined in XCAT is 0.15 mm and is located in the toes.
 Consequently, no capillary bed is included that connects the nodes of arteries and veins.
 (Fig.~\ref{XCAT}c).
-This results in a total of five separate networks of nodes: arteries, veins, portal vein, and pulmonary arteries and veins, all of which, except for the portal vein, are connected via the heart.
+This results in a total of five separate networks of nodes: arteries, veins, portal vein, and pulmonary arteries and veins.
+All of these, except the portal vein, are connected via the heart.
 In order to compensate for the lack of capillaries, these separate networks are artificially combined to form a single closed network in which opposing arteries and veins leading to the same organ are virtually connected.